progressivis/progressivis/doc/custom_modules.md

 Finally, modules that are interactive can be resurrected after they are terminated.
 We address this point in the [interactive behavior section](#interactive_behavior).

-Implementing a new module mostly boils down to implementing its `run_step()` method.
-An example is given [below](#max_module).

 ## Cooperative Scheduling

-ProgressiVis modules rely on **cooperative scheduling**, contrary to modern operating systems that use **preemptive scheduling**.
-In the latter, the scheduler decides on its own to interrupt the execution of a process to start another one.
-This decision is based on the time spent in the process and other factors that are opaque to the user (but can be found deep down in the description of the scheduler).
+ProgressiVis Scheduler implements **cooperative scheduling**, contrary to modern operating system schedulers that use **preemptive scheduling**.
+In the latter, the scheduler decides on its own to interrupt a process to start another one.
+This decision is based on the time spent in the process and other factors that are opaque to the user but try to be fair to all processes globally.

-Instead, ProgressiVis relies on each module to abide by a specified **quantum** of time.
-It means that, when the main method `run_step()` of a module is called, it is given a quantum.
+Instead, ProgressiVis's scheduler relies on each module to abide by a specified **quantum** of time.
+It means that, when the method `run_step()` of a module is called, it is given a quantum.
 Within this quantum, it should perform its computation, return a useful result (approximate or partial if needed), and return information regarding its state, either `ready`, `blocked`, or `zombie` (about to terminate but still alive).

-ProgressiVis cannot use preemptive scheduling because of step 3; an arbitrary computation cannot be interrupted at any point and return a meaningful result.
+ProgressiVis cannot use preemptive scheduling because of step 3 above; an arbitrary computation cannot be interrupted at any point and return a meaningful result.
 It should stop at a consistent point in its computation to prepare and provide a meaningful result.

 (max_module)=
 ## Example: The SimpleMax Module

 The `SimpleMax` module is a simplification of the `Max` module of ProgressiVis.
-It computes the maximum values of all the columns of the table that it takes in an input slot and returns its result as a `PDict`, a dictionary that associates with each column name its maximum value, according to the data already processed progressively.
+It computes the maximum values of all the columns of the `PTable' that it takes in its input slot named "table" and returns its result in the output slot called "result" as a `PDict`, a dictionary that associates with each column name its maximum value.
+This running maximum value is updated according to the data already processed progressively.
-Let's explain all its parts step by step.
+Let's explain all the code parts step by step.

 ```{eval-rst}
 .. literalinclude:: ./simple_max.py